These 14 Kickstarter projects were WAY more popular than you were in high school.

 But one look through the comments section will tell you they’re having some delivery issues.

-And, uh, the campaign ended four and a half years ago.
+And, uh, the campaign ended five years ago.

-Aw crap I accidentally copy pasted the #1 project again.
+Aw crap I accidentally copy pasted that first project again.

 Wait a sec… that says Pebble 2.

-That’s right, Pebble was behind two of the top three Kickstarter projects of all time.
+That’s right, Pebble was behind two of the top three most funded Kickstarter projects of all time.